pesalerno/PUMAgenomics/README.md

 We ran ***adegenet*** for the more stringent filtered matrix (loci of more than 75% individuals genotyped) and the three maf filters.
 [We found](https://github.com/pesalerno/PUMAgenomics/blob/master/Pop_ID.pdf) that there was very little change from maf 0.01 to maf 0.02, and essentially no change from maf 0.02 to 0.05.

-We then proceeded to use the maf 0.01 matrix, which had 12456 SNPs and a genotyping rate of 0.88.
-The structure matrix can be found [here](https://github.com/pesalerno/PUMAgenomics/blob/master/Puma_filtered_08_17_17.stru).